-When we remove AF and ELI, we get a very different picture within NCI.
-The gender pay gap is a mean of 13.6% and median of 15.7%, which is close to the national average.
+When we remove by AF and ELI, both of which have a very low GPG within their own results, we get a very different picture within NCI.
+The gender pay gap is a mean of 7.1% and median of 8.2%, which is below the national average.